natecostello/van_two_point_oh/van/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 **TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5320W to 7560W could be achievable.
 This equates to about 10-16 hours of air conditioning per hour of idle or driving.

-The 48V concept will make use of a Nations "48-100" alternator that is alledgedly [capable](https://www.fordtransitusaforum.com/threads/2020-awd-148-t-250-hr-van-compass-2-lift-fox-pro-resis-skid-plate-shock-mount-edit-custom-spare-carrier-265-75-16-terrain-contact-at-32-2.81387/post-1076831) of 60A at 56V while idling at 2250 RPM (altenator speed).
-Note, the specifications for this alternator were quoted by a forum member based on conversations with Adam Nations.
-I have not recieved confirmation from Nations on performance.
+The 48V concept will make use of a Nations "48-100" alternator that is [alledgedly capable](https://www.fordtransitusaforum.com/threads/2020-awd-148-t-250-hr-van-compass-2-lift-fox-pro-resis-skid-plate-shock-mount-edit-custom-spare-carrier-265-75-16-terrain-contact-at-32-2.81387/post-1076831) of 60A at 56V while idling at 2250 RPM (altenator speed).
+Adam Nations confirmed by email capability of 50-60A at idle.
 Based on this assumed performance we can achieve the following charge rates:

 60A or 3360W at base idle